-- Recall and apply knowledge rapidly and accurately, becoming fluent in the fundamentals of mathematics. - o Students are taught through varied and frequent practice, increasing the complexity of problems over time. - Reason mathematically - o Students are taught to follow a line of enquiry, identify relationships, and develop a justification using mathematical language - Solve problems by applying their mathematics to a variety of routine and non-routine problems
+- Recall and apply knowledge confidently and accurately, becoming fluent in the fundamentals of mathematics.
+Students are taught through varied and frequent practice, increasing the complexity of problems over time. - Reason mathematically - Students are taught to follow a line of enquiry, identify relationships, and develop a justification using mathematical language - Solve problems by applying their mathematics to a variety of routine and non-routine problems

 Skills: The skills learnt in Mathematics will develop students' thinking and reasoning abilities.
-Mastery use of efficient mathematical strategies, financial awareness, and the ability to use ICT efficiently and effectively.
+Mastery use facilitates use of efficient mathematical strategies, financial awareness, and numeracy.
 They will also learn to present information and solutions in an orderly and logical manner using written, oral, graphical, and diagrammatic forms.
 Problem solving forms a major part of our curriculum, with an emphasis on students knowing their timetables and key mathematical vocabulary.